ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ### COBIT

-**COBIT** or **Control Objectives for Information and Related Technology** is a framework devised as a set of best practices and recommendations for IT Governance to promote security and quality within the IT operations, and it was developed in the 1990s by the IT Governance Institute.
+The **COBIT** framework or the **Control Objectives for Information and Related Technology** which is a framework devised as a set of best practices and recommendations for IT Governance, and to promote security and quality within the IT operations, and it was developed in the 1990s by the IT Governance Institute.

-`The COBIT Framework provides a tool for the business process owner that affect the discharge of business process tasks.
+`"The COBIT Framework provides a tool for the business process owner that affect the discharge of business process tasks.
 COBIT is an IT-centric framework designed to provide users, businesses, and auditors with a standard approach for designing, implementing, and testing IT controls.
-This framework has been created and adopted by the Big N audit houses as a solution to some IT audit, compliance, and control problems.` [TutorialsPoint](https://www.tutorialspoint.com/what-is-cobit-in-information-security)
+This framework has been created and adopted by the Big N audit houses as a solution to some IT audit, compliance, and control problems."` [TutorialsPoint](https://www.tutorialspoint.com/what-is-cobit-in-information-security)

+Moreover, **COBIT**, as a framework, also provides:
+1. **Mmaturity models**,
+2. **Critical success factors**,
+3. **Main objective indicators**, and
-Moreover, COBIT provides maturity models, critical success factors, main objective indicators, and implementation indicators, administrative guidelines, etc.
+4. **Implementation of indicators and administrative guidelines, etc.

-There is also certifications related to this framework, which aims to showcase the IT professinal knowledge on the COBIT `foundations` and `principles`, and to bring him closer to the core of the organization and its strategic plans.
+There is also certifications related to this framework, which aims to showcase the IT professinal knowledge on the COBIT `foundations` and `principles`, and to bring it closer to the core of the organization and its strategic plans:
 1. **COBIT 5 Foundation**
 2. **COBIT 5 Implementation**
 3. **COBIT 5 Assessor**

+- _**Note**_:
-###### Note: the certification does not have a revalidation date and has a 50% correction for approvement.
+- The certification does not have a revalidation date and has a 50% correction for approvement.

 There is a set of tasks that are inherent to the scope of IT operations, and that should be addressed with high priority: